 - Advance care planning

 - Palliative care assessment and consultation

 - Plan of care including all authorized palliative and curative care

 - Plan of care team including, but not limited to:

-- Doctor of medicine or osteopathy
+- o Doctor of medicine or osteopathy

-- Physician assistant
+- o Physician assistant

-- Registered nurse
+- o Registered nurse

-- Licensed vocational nurse or nurse practitioner
+- o Licensed vocational nurse or nurse practitioner

-- Social worker
+- o Social worker

 - o Chaplain

 - Care coordination

 - Pain and symptom management

 - Mental health and medical social services

-Adults who are age 21 or older cannot receive both palliative care and hospice care at the same time.
-If you are getting palliative care and meet the eligibility for hospice care, you can ask to change to hospice care at any time.
+Adults who are age 21 or older cannot get both palliative care and hospice care at the same time.
+If you are getting palliative care and qualify for hospice care, you can ask to change to hospice care at any time.